vidstack/player/apps/vidstack-io/src/routes/docs/player/components/ui/gesture/_Docs.md

 :::danger
 Be careful when styling other components such as a poster or overlay on top of gestures.
-The `pointer-events:ignore` CSS property should be `none` unless you explicity want to block the gesture in a given region on the player.
+The `pointer-events:ignore` CSS property should be `none` unless you explicitly want to block the gesture in a given region on the player.
 :::